FLIER round 2 participants

 Read more from Reecha: 'Better medicines and better use of medicines'.

-Dr Julia Wilson, Associate Director, Wellcome Sanger Institute
+Dr Julia Wilson, Director of Strategy, Partnerships and Innovation, Wellcome Sanger Institute

-Julia is responsible for strategy development, and partnerships at the Wellcome Sanger Institute.
-Her office works to drive broader academic and industry engagement needed to support the work of the Sanger Institute and the wider Wellcome Genome Campus.
+Julia is the Director of Strategy, Partnerships and Innovation at the Wellcome Sanger Institute where she is responsible for strategy development, partnerships and technology translation at the Wellcome Sanger Institute.
+Her office works to drive broader academic and industry engagement needed to support the work of the Sanger Institute.

-Previously Julia was Assistant Director of Research at Breakthrough Breast Cancer and Science Programme Manager at the World Cancer Research Fund.
-As a scientist she was a post-doc at the Karolinska Institute, Sweden and then worked as a researcher at Cancer Research UK and Queen Mary University of London.
+Previously Julia worked at Breakthrough Breast Cancer and the World Cancer Research Fund.
+As a scientist, she was a post-doc at the Karolinska Institute Sweden and a researcher at Cancer Research UK and Queen Mary University of London.

 Read more from Julia: 'Valuing all players in research'.